NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/about/_index.md

 {{< about_board "Board members" "Jurriaan Parie" "Jurriaan has a background in statistics and data science.
 He was affiliated as a PhD-candidate in Applied Data Science to ETH Zürich, but quit the progam.
 Now, Jurriaan works as a data scientist at IBM Amsterdam."
 "Ariën Voogt" "Ariën has a background in physics and philosophy.
 He currently pursues a PhD in philosophy and theology at the Protestant Theological University Amsterdam.">}}

 {{< about_commissions "Audit commissions" " The composition of audit commissions varies per case.
-The exact makeup of commissions is shared once the final advice is published.
-For more information see ">}}
+The exact makeup of commissions is shared here: ">}}

 {{< about_BoA "Advisory board"
 "Fellow in Law&Tech at the ETH Zürich, author of the book "